Recent News from the Lab

 Results from the Clear Creek watershed (71% rangelands) study in north central Texas indicated that the simulated annual surface runoff, and sediment and nutrient losses reduced by about 31%-40% under the adaptive multi-paddock grazing when compared to traditional heavy continuous grazing.
 Adaptive MP grazing has also reduced the simulated highest annual streamflow by 25% and hence demonstrated the potential to reduce the risk of flooding downstream.

-We are currently extending this study to the Apple watershed in North Dakota and the Lower Prairie Dog Town Fork Red watershed in northwest Texas and are interested in assessing the impacts of grazing management on soil carbon sequestration in addition to hydrology and water quality.
+Results from the Apple watershed study in North Dakota and the Lower Prairie Dog Town Fork Red watershed in northwest Texas are curerntly being analyzed to assess the impacts of grazing management on hydrology, water quality and soil carbon sequestration.

 Development and evaluation of efficient irrigation and crop management strategies for crop production under current and future climatic conditions

 Agriculture in the semi-arid Texas High Plans and Rolling Plains region is facing many challenges from rapid declines in groundwater levels, recurring droughts in the recent times, and projected warmer and drier summers in the future.
-We use different crop modules available in the DSSAT Cropping System Model (CSM) to develop and evaluate environmentally and economically sustainable cropping systems and production practices for the region under the current and future climate change scenarios.
+We use the DSSAT Cropping System Model to develop and evaluate environmentally and economically sustainable cropping systems and production practices for the region under the current and future climate change scenarios.